harlantwood/Smallest-Federated-Wiki/server/sinatra/ReadMe.md

 	data/farm

+or by setting the environment variable

+	FARM_MODE=true

 The server will create subdirectories with farm for each virtual host name and locate pages and status directories within that.

-The thin web server cannot handle recursive web requests that can happen with federated sites hosted in the same farm.
-Use webrick instead.
+Federated sites hosted in the same farm can cause recursive web requests.
+If you want to use the thin web server in farm mode, set the environment variable

+	SINGLE_THREADED_SERVER=true

+Alternately, you can use webrick, which handles recursive calls out of the box.
 Launch it with this command:

 	bundle exec rackup -s webrick -p 1111